 As part of our overall COVID-19 Monitoring Program, Azusa Pacific University’s COVID-19 tracker provides up-to-date, targeted information on incidence of COVID-19 at APU.
-The tracker includes confirmed, positive COVID-19 cases among the limited number of students living in off-campus, university housing or taking classes in-person, and faculty and staff granted access to campus since the start of the Fall 2020 term (August 31, 2020).
-Upon the eventual re-opening of and return to campus, when authorized to do so by state and county public health agencies, APU will implement its robust testing strategy and in-depth information will be reported here.
+The tracker includes confirmed, positive COVID-19 cases among students living off-campus, in university housing, or taking classes in-person, and faculty and staff.

 Currently, this data is categorized by campus and includes APU’s Azusa main campus and seven regional campuses.
-The tracker does not include positive cases that have not been reported to APU through official channels or positive cases among our population of employees and students who are not permitted to visit our workspaces or campuses at this time.
+The tracker does not include positive cases that have not been reported to APU through official channels.

 This information will be updated on a weekly basis or as confirmed cases are reported to APU’s Health Center.

 “Current” cases are those who have tested positive for COVID-19 and are under self-isolation.